daljitdokal/raspberry-pi-ubuntu-server-k3s-awx-ansible-automated-setup/post-install/README.md

 ```bash
 ssh -L 8000:127.0.0.1:[AWX-PORT] [SERVER-USER]@[SERVER-IP] -p [SERVER-PORT]
 ```
 Now open your web browser and paste `http://127.0.0.1:8000`.
-Show should be able to view `awx` locally.
+You should be able to view `awx` locally.

 **Note:**